Effects of the 2013 Pacific typhoon season in the Philippines: Typhoon Utor

 Utor made its landfall in Casiguran, Aurora at 3 AM (local time) on August 12.
-Power lines and telecommunications went down and many houses were destroyed.
+Power lines and telecommunications services went down, and many houses were destroyed.
 In Nueva Vizcaya, heavy rainfall had been recorded.
 Some residents in the said province were forced to evacuate due to flooding.
 Moreover, the Magat River in the province reached the critical level, resulting in the partial opening of four gates in a dam.
 Electricity was also out in the province.
 One man died on Baguio after he had been buried alive after a mudslide hit his home.
 In Isabela, more than 100 families had been affected by Utor.
 About 200 million pesos in agriculture was blamed on Utor in Isabela alone.
 Around 1,000 residents in the central Bicol region spent the night in shelters, and 23 fishermen who were out at sea failed to return home in four towns in Catanduanes province.
 Some cars in North Luzon Expressway used hazard signals as roads were nearly impossible to see.
 Intense rainfall throughout the day had been recorded in Zambales, which created flash flooding in low-lying areas.
 The major river on the province then overflowed, flooding homes.
 The flood is expected to get higher as high tide is expected in the morning.
 At least 700 passengers were stranded in the ports of Albay, Catanduanes, Sorsogon and Samar.
 Additionally, 10 flights had also been canceled as Utor brought intense rainfall in many parts of Luzon.

 Throughout the Philippines, at least ten people were killed while four others were listed as missing.
 A total of 398,813 people were affected by the typhoon, roughly a third of whom were displaced from their homes.
 Significant infrastructural damage took place with 2,565 homes destroyed and 18,090 more damaged.
 Losses from Utor amounted to ₱1.08 billion (US$24.8 million), the majority resulting from agricultural damage.